fbpx

 Planning an international road trip?
 Be sure to check out our trip planning guide so you don’t forget any of the important steps before hitting the road!

-So you have big road trip dreams, but how do you even begin to plan?!
-Don’t worry, we’re here to help you lay it all out on the map in 5 simple steps.
-(Yes this is a step-by-step guide within a step-by-step guide.)
+So you have big road trip dreams, but how do you even begin to plan your route?!
+Don’t worry, we’re here to help you lay it all out using Google’s road trip planner in 5 simple steps.

-Psst! #2 on this list is one of our favorite travel hacks!
+Psst! #2 on this list is one of our favorite travel tips!

 If you have an area in mind, but you just don’t know what there is to see along the way, start searching for some inspiration.